Chapter 14 : Progression

 “Just wait, the best part is still to come,” said Remus.

 “What’s that, Potter asking me out again?” asked Lily sarcastically.
 I snorted.
-Lily had been dating Lewis Ackerley since the Yule Ball, but I wouldn’t put it past James to ask her out anyway.
+Lily had been dating Lewis Ackerley since the Yule Ball, not to mention that James was with Vivian now.

 Mandy greeted someone walking through the portrait hole and went off to chat with her, so I talked with Remus and Lily a bit longer and then wandered around mingling, until I found Sirius, who was sitting with his legs up on a table, his chair leaning back at a precarious angle.
 He had something in his hand and was prodding it with his wand, making it click.